Ibrahim-saliu/aws-bootcamp-cruddur-2023/journal/week4.md

 psql $CON_URL cruddur < $seed_path
 ```

-- Create a `/db/seed.sql` file and add the following
+- Create a `/db/seed.sql` file and add the following to insert data into our created tables
 ```sql
 -- this file was manually created
 INSERT INTO public.users (display_name, handle, cognito_user_id)